m2osw/cluck/README.md

 acknowledgement.
 Once we get at least `N / 2 + 1` acknowledgement replies,
 we can move on to the next step.

-For example, the `ENTERING` message is sent by the `snaplock` daemon requiring a lock.
+For example, the `ENTERING` message is sent by the `cluckd` daemon requiring a lock.
 This marks the specified computer and lock (each lock is given a "name" which most often is a URI) as `ENTERING`.
-So `snaplock` broadcast the message to all the other `snaplock` it knows about and waits for them to reply with `ENTERED`.
+So `cluckd` broadcast the message to all the other `cluckd` it knows about and waits for them to reply with `ENTERED`.
 When they do so, they also save an object saying that this specific computer and lock are being entered.
-Once the first `snaplock` received enough `ENTERED` messages, it views that one lock request as entered and it can start the next process: retrieve the largest ticket number.
+Once the first `cluckd` received enough `ENTERED` messages, it views that one lock request as entered and it can start the next process: retrieve the largest ticket number.
 This works in a similar fashion, by sending another event and waiting for its acknowledgement.